arnold on Feb 25, 2019

 The next option you will have to select is how much you want to spend each day.
 Since I only want to spend about $20 I am going to pick $7 a day.

-After that we have our Ad Extensions.
+After setting the bid strategy to manual we will set up some Ad Extensions.
 You always want to take the time to set up the extensions in detail.
 I did not set up Sitelink extensions because I do not have other pages set up on my website.
 I did set up some callout extensions and the call extensions.
 As noted in the example below, extensions increase clicks.
 So get your extension filled out!

 On the next page we will give our first Ad Group a name.
 Use the Ad group name we came up with in the previous guide.